brunasti/coding-dojo-spring-boot-master/README.md

     401 Unauthorized: [{"cod":401, "message": "Invalid API key.
 Please see http://openweathermap.org/faq#error401 for more info."}] org.springframework.web.client.HttpClientErrorException$Unauthorized: 401 Unauthorized: [{"cod":401, "message": "Invalid API key.
 Please see http://openweathermap.org/faq#error401 for more info."}]

-Still to be handled but much better
+This error is still to be handled but much better

 ## Registering for the OpenWeather API